1931 Chicago mayoral election: Republican primary

-Incumbent mayor William Hale Thompson warded off challenges from Municipal Court of Chicago Judge John Homer Lyle and 43rd Ward alderman Arthur F. Albert.
+Incumbent mayor William Hale Thompson warded off challenges from Municipal Court of Chicago Judge John Homer Lyle, 43rd Ward alderman Arthur F. Albert, George K. Schmidt (the 1922 Republican nominee for the Cook County Board of Assessors), and Eugene McCaffrey.

 John Homer Lyle was characterized by Time magazine as a "publicity-crazed Municipal Judge."
 Previously an obscure figure, his political stock had risen massively in September 1930 when he had some of Chicago's most prominent gangsters arrested under an obscure vagrancy law and attempted to keep them imprisoned by setting an extremely high bail, a tactic which failed to work.
 The majority of his campaign was based on attacking Thompson for his presumed closeness with organised crime, especially Al Capone.
 Lyle also claimed that Chicago's economic success under Thompson's mayoralty had not been due to the mayor, stating in a speech that "an Eskimo from the North Pole might as well have been mayor" when referring to Thompson taking credit for the construction of skyscrapers.

 Ugly name-calling took place between Thompson and Lyle.
 Thompson derided Lyle as a "nutty judge".
 Lyle called Thompson "William Halitosis Thompson" and characterized him as having the "flabby jowls of a barnyard hog, two jackass ears, a cowboy hat and an empty space between."
 Other insults slung around between the two included dirty rat, hoodlum, lazy bloodsucking jobber, blustering loudmouth, irresponsible mountebank, blubbering jungle hippopotamus, shambling imbecile, skunk, and a "chambermaid in a ranch bunkhouse".